paritytech/polkadot/roadmap/implementors-guide/guide.md

 process availability bitfields:
   * We will accept an optional signed bitfield from each validator in each block.
   * We need to check the signature and length of the bitfield for validity.
   * We will keep the most recent bitfield for each validator in the session.
 Each bit corresponds to a particular parachain candidate pending availability.
 Parachains are scheduled on every block, so we can assign a bit to each one of those.
 Parathreads are not scheduled on every block, and there may be a lot of them, so we probably don't want a dedicated bit in the bitfield for those.
-Since we want an upper bound on the number of parathreads we have scheduled or pending availability, a concept of "execution cores" used in scheduling (TODO) should be reusable here - have a dedicated bit in the bitfield for each core, and each core will be assigned to a different parathread over time.
+Since we want an upper bound on the number of parathreads we have scheduled or pending availability, a concept of "availability cores" used in scheduling (TODO) should be reusable here - have a dedicated bit in the bitfield for each core, and each core will be assigned to a different parathread over time.
   * Bits that are set to `true` denote candidate pending availability which are believed by this validator to be available.
   * Candidates that are pending availability and have the corresponding bit set in 2/3 of validators' bitfields (only counting those submitted after the candidate was included, since some validators may not have submitted bitfields in some time) are considered available and are then moved into the "pending approval" state.
   * Candidates that have just become available should apply any pending code upgrades based on the relay-parent they are targeting and should schedule any upcoming pending code upgrades.